BryanH/Wordpress_add-code-to-head/readme.txt

 == Description ==

-Intended users: Template Designers, Developers
+Intended users: Template Designers, Developer

 If you wish to add any custom HTML to the bottom of each page's head, then this plugin is for you.
 For example, you can add some custom CSS, a link to an external javascript file or something else.